Our Miniature Horses are a way of Life

 Connie and Ally enjoying some time with Rainey

 We came to the Miniature Horse and Therapy a little different than most people.
 I have a rare movement disorder caused by a head injury years ago.
 While visiting Fort Sam Houston in San Antonio March 2012, we went one weekend to Little America Miniature Horses.
 We weren’t really to interested to buy, but more of a curiosity.
-C.Lei and I were admiring the yearling colts and fillies content pet and examine all those little guys and gals.
+C.Lei and I were admiring the yearling colts and fillies who were content with being pet and adored by us.

 Connie on the other hand was eye balling a little colt with big blue eyes.
 He had buck knees and cow hocked but Connie loved him.
 As we were getting ready to leave for the RV back in San Antonio, Connie and Tony were making a deal on the little horse.
 She had bought her first horse.